What is artificial grass infill sand?

 A layer of sand is applied over the top of the brushed up artificial grass.
 It settles to the bottom of the artificial grass blades and sits on the backing.
 The infill sand doesn’t change the look of the grass when applied evenly.
 It won’t make the grass “dirty”, and the sand won’t be transferred to feet when the artificial grass is walked on.
 It will not blow away as it is down inside of the grass blades.

 The infill sand serves a few different purposes.
 Firstly, the infill sand covers the top of the backing, protecting it from the sun.
 It reduces sun damage to the backing and stops the backing heating up, reducing the overall temperature of the artificial grass.

-The most important feature of infill sand is that it keeps the blades standing up.
+The most important feature of infill sand is that it helps to keep the artificial grass blades standing up.
 The artificial grass fibres are stitched into the backing and lay flat when the artificial grass is first unrolled.
-By brushing up artificial grass, or when left in the sun, the blades stand up and the infill sand helps support the blades at the backing where they bend, helping it to stay standing and to return to an upright position when walked on.
+By brushing up artificial grass, or when left in the sun, the blades stand up.
+The infill sand helps support the blades at the backing where they bend, helping it to stay standing and to return to an upright position when walked on.
 It also makes the artificial grass look more natural as the blades will be kept upright and spread the direction of the blades.

 Why use kiln-dried silica sand and not regular white wash sand?

 The silica sand used as artificial grass infill is very fine, and as it is very dry it settles easily down into the grass when applied in dry conditions.
 The particles are round and semi-round, as opposed to white washed sand that has particles with sharp irregular edges.
 This means silica won’t damage or cut the artificial grass blades with friction, such as when it is walked on.

 Silica also does not encourage the germination of weeds.